Learning from the past, predicting the statistics for the future, learning an evolving system: Preliminaries

-where $X$ is any $E$-valued continuous path of bounded variation.\\ For any two words $I$ and $J$, the pointwise product of two linear forms $\pi^{I}$ and $\pi^{J}$ as real valued functions is a quadratic form on $S(\mathcal{V}^{1}[0, T], E)$, but it is remarkable that it is still a linear form, which is stated in Theorem \ref{shuffle_theorem}.
+For any $I, J \in A^{*}$, the pointwise product of two linear forms $\pi^{I}$ and $\pi^{J}$ as real valued functions is a quadratic form on $S(\mathcal{V}^{p}([0, T], E))$, but it is remarkable that it is still a linear form (Theorem \ref{shuffle_theorem}).
 Let us introduce the definition of the shuffle product. \begin{definition} We define the set $S_{m,n}$ of $(m, n)$ shuffles to be the subset of permutation in the symmetric group $S_{m+n}$ defined by